- We must work towards ending all inhumane treatment of animals

 2. The implementation of systems that allow animals to satisfy their basic needs for natural physical movement, space, rest and interaction with others of their species.

-3. An end to animal farming practices that are inconsistent with animals’ natural behavioural needs, and a phasing out of all intensive animal farming practices.
+3. An end to animal and fish farming practices that are inconsistent with animals’ natural behavioural needs, and a phasing out of all intensive animal farming practices.

 4. Providing incentives to farmers to transition from intensive to less intensive forms of animal farming.